 Originating in England hundreds of years ago, the House system fosters a strong sense of school community as well as pride.
 House compete in doing good, celebrating the accomplishments of students, cultivate relationships across the upper school grade levels, provide opportunities for servant leadership and service, provide opportunities for mentorship and positive peer pressure, build upon our relationship-focused learning environment, strengthen relationships between students and faculty, and have fun!

-Our house names were chosen with to celebrate real, diverse people who have made invaluable contributions to not simply our society but to all of humanity.
-House da Vinci honors the artistic and scientific genius of Leonardo da Vinci.
-House of Shakespeare, celebrates William Shakespeare’s influence through literature.
-House of Washington honors the incredible sacrifice and vision of the “master spirit” of the American Revolution, George Washington.
-And finally House of Lewis pays homage to one of the great theologians of Christendom and a man whose works are thoroughly explored in a student’s time at Heritage School, C.S.
+Our house names were chosen to celebrate real, diverse people who have made invaluable contributions to not simply our society but to all of humanity.
+House Spurgeon, honors preacher, author, and theologian Charles Spurgeon.
+House of Augustine celebrates Saint Augustine of Hippo, a theologian and philosopher.
+House Bonhoeffer, honors the incredible vision of pastor, theologian and anti-Nazi dissident Dietrich Bonhoeffer.
+And finally, House of Lewis pays homage to one of the great theologians of Christendom and a man whose works are thoroughly explored in a student’s time at Heritage School, C.S.
 Lewis.

 The Houses enjoy ongoing, friendly competition and each quarter one house earns the distinction of “House of the Quarter,” an honor that is accompanied by privileges (such as a hamburger cookout on the patio!).
 Points are earned (or lost) for GPA, participation in extracurricular activities, community service, merits and demerits, as well as success in a wide range of fun-spirited competitions that students are given freedom to organize.